AmeerHamoodi/EEGPhasePy/docs/source/usage/ar.rst

 we have assumed that a higher order filter will allow us to effectively obtain ground truth data for most of the signal.
 The purpose of the ground-truth filter is to obtain the true phase.
 This filter would be used when computing phase stats (e.g. circular mean and std) based on triggers.
-The real-time filter is used to filter the raw window of EEG data passed into the `predict` method.
+The real-time filter is used to filter the raw window of EEG data passed into the :py:meth:`EEGPhasePy.estimators.PHASTIMATE.predict` method.

 .. note:: A note on the "ground truth" filter